Novartis v. Union of India and Others: History of Patent laws and pharma industry in India

 As part of the Commonwealth, India inherited its intellectual property laws from Great Britain.
 However, after gaining independence in 1947, there was a growing consensus that to boost manufacturing, restrictive product patents must be temporarily removed.
 In 1970, amendments to the Indian Patents Act abolished product patents but retained process patents with a reduced span of protection.

 During the absence of any product patent regime, the Indian pharmaceutical industry grew at a remarkable pace, ultimately becoming a net exporter, the world's third-largest by volume, and fourteenth-largest by value.

 However, in the 1990s, during the Uruguay Round negotiations of the World Trade Organization (WTO), India pledged to bring its patent legislation in tune with the TRIPS mandate in a phased manner.
 Consequently, in 1999 India allowed for transitional filing of product patent applications, with retrospective effect from 1995.
 Full product and process patent protection was re-introduced beginning in 2005, when all transitional regulations ended.

-India's patent law also contained a "grandfather clause" in section 11A, subsection (7), that created "a special regime for generic versions of medicines if the initial patent application was made between the 1st of January 1995 and the 31st of December 2004 and if these medicines were already on the Indian market before the 1st of January 2005....
+India's patent law also contained a "grandfather clause" in section 11A, subsection (7), that created "a special regime for generic versions of medicines if the initial patent application was made between 1 January 1995 and 31 December 2004 and if these medicines were already on the Indian market before the 1st of January 2005....
 Generics that enter into this category can stay on the Indian market even if their pharmaceutical substance is patented.
 However, the Indian law requires that the producers of those generics then pay a “reasonable royalty” to the patent holder."

 The case hinged on a section of the new Indian patent law dealing with whether incremental inventions would be patentable, namely Section 3(d).